We can be a bit oblivious here at MALT.

 Not a bad bourbon for just under $30, but also not distinguished in any conspicuous way.
 This is about as good as Evan Williams Black Label which, at $14 for 750 ml, is nearly half the price.
 I get the sense that Heaven Hill could be doing more here, with the palate underperforming the relatively promising nose.
 I’m glad to have tried this for a point of reference, but it’s not in danger of becoming my go-to bourbon.

-Lead image courtesy of the Whisky Exchange.
+Lead image courtesy of Heaven Hill.
 There are commission links within this article as well and we’re happy to tell you that.